JeyDotC/jeydotc.github.io/_drafts/ASP-STRONGLY-TYPED-CONTROLS-AN-MVP-ADDENDUM.md

 It is almost sure that your project will have fields of common types like strings, numbers, dates, etc. So, the first thing to do is to create user controls that have just a label, a textbox and a comparison validator to ensure the data type when needed.

+Then, the first thing to do is to

 #### Create user controls for *Value Objects* or for simple types which need several controls to build their value.

 Either if our fullname field is a value object or a string made up of several values, it is usual to see common sets of controls that end repeated in several pages.
 For those is necessary to create a user control that renders the necessary controls, process the data that comes from them and then, return a value to be used.